Certificate of Graduate Study in Public and Nonprofit Management

 - PPM 531 Measuring Performance in the Public and Nonprofit Sectors

 - PPM 534 Managing Cities, Towns and Counties

-- PPM 532 Human Resource Management in Public, Nonprofit, and Health Organizations (3 credits)
+- PPM 632 Human Resource Management in Public and Nonprofit Organizations

-- PPM 536 Management Information Systems in the Public and Nonprofit Sectors (3 credits)
+- PPM 633 Strategic Planning in the Public and Nonprofit Sectors

 Visit USM Graduate Admissions for information on the graduate certificate program application process.

 Ciolfi, M. L., Griffin, E., Pratt, J., Richards, M., Gildard, S., & Byrne, B. (2016).
 Living with a brain injury in Maine: Individual experiences, perceptions, and need.
 Portland, ME: University of Southern Maine, Muskie School of Public Service.